ahmetsenturk/masters-thesis/content/implementation.typ

   ]
 ) <formality-tokens>
 \
-Together, these two dimensions cover most visible variation students expect: how much to say and how to say it.
+These two dimensions cover the most visible variation students expect: how much to say and how to say it.
 They also work well with competency- and progress-aware feedback from the previous subsection, since tokens can be combined with the detected competency state without conflicts.

-== Generating Personalized Feedback Utilising the Profile
+== Generating Personalized Feedback Utilizing the Profile

 After defining the learner profile schema, the next step was integrating the profile into the feedback generation process.
 We followed the chain-of-thought approach, where in the first step we extracted the student's competency status using the input data and the prompt introduced in the previous section, and in the following step, making use of the student's competency status, we generated the personalized feedback by prompting LLM with @feedback-generation-prompt.